 The Winnebago Industries, Inc. 2004 Incentive Compensation Plan (the "2004 Plan") provides that Non-Employee Directors may receive "Stock Awards," "Performance Awards" or "Non-qualified Stock Options" each as defined under the 2004 Plan (collectively, "Director Awards") and may not be granted incentive stock options.
 Terms, conditions and limitations applicable to any Stock Awards or Performance Awards granted to a Non-Employee Director pursuant to this plan shall be determined by the Board.
 On the grant date, the grant price of a Non-qualified Stock Option shall be not less than the fair market value of the Common Stock subject to such Option.
 The term of the Non-qualified Stock Option shall extend no more than ten years after the grant date.
 Non-qualified Stock Options may not include provisions that "reload" the option upon exercise.
-Subject to the foregoing provisions, the terms, conditions and limitations applicable to any Non-qualified Stock Options awarded to directors pursuant to the 2004 Plan, including the grant price, the term of the Non-qualified Stock Options, the number of shares of Common Stock subject to the Non-qualified Stock Option and the date or dates upon which they become exercisable, shall be determined by the Human Resources Committee.
-No participant may be granted, during any fiscal year, Director Awards consisting of Stock Awards or Performance Awards covering or relating to more than 10,000 shares of Common Stock or Non-qualified Stock Options for more than 20,000 shares of Common Stock during any fiscal year.
-The 2014 Omnibus Equity, Performance Award, and Incentive Compensation Plan will replace the 2004 Plan effective January 1, 2014, assuming the proposal contained herein is approved by the stockholders and the details of that plan are found within the proposal.
+Subject to the foregoing provisions, the terms, conditions and limitations applicable to any Non-qualified Stock Options and the date or dates upon which they become exercisable, shall be determined by the Human Resources Committee.
+No participant may be granted, during any fiscal year, Director Awards covering or relating to more than 10,000 shares of Common Stock or Non-qualified Stock Options for more than 20,000 shares of Common Stock during any fiscal year.
+The 2014 Omnibus Equity, Performance Award, and Incentive Compensation Plan will replace the 2004 Plan effective January 1, 2014, assuming the proposal contained herein is approved by the stockholders and the date is of that plan are found within the proposal.